 Elm Street from Warren Square

-Edmond Lee Fuller (1865-1930) and his 2nd wife, Lillian Adelaide Clark, moved into their Elm Street home by 1920 with their daughter, Angilee Lillian Fuller.
-Following Edmond’s death, Angilee and her newly wedded husband, Harold Emery Seekins, moved to St. Albans with their infant son, Edmond Harold Seekins, and were joined there by Lillian.
-The house was purchased soon after by Owen & Beulah Rowe.
+Edmond Lee Fuller (1865-1930) and his 2nd wife Lillian Adelaide Clark moved into their Elm Street home by 1920 with their daughter Angilee Lillian Fuller.
+Following Edmond’s death, Angilee and her newly wedded husband Harold Emery Seekins moved to St Albans with their infant son Edmond Harold Seekins and were joined there by Lillian.
+The house was purchased soon after by Owen Rowe and his wife Beulah Lancaster.